AlonKellner/alonkellner.github.io/_posts/en-us/2024-07-30-portfolio-deeper.md

 3. Look me up (social media, online reputation)
 4. Here's a proof (portfolio, verifiable examples, valuable examples)

-Each of these have good and bad examples which I will not get into in this post, but their all important in their own ways.
+Each of these have good and bad examples which I will not get into in this post, but they're all important in their own ways.
 So why emphasize the proof?

 Well, I believe that a true Professional is obligated to supply all four when asked to, but for some reason in the Technological and Academical industries there is an obvious lack of proof, it exists but its weight is so much smaller than the other 3 that many don't bother with it.